 Each USDT can only be issued when the company receives 1 USD in their bank account.
 With a current USDT market capitalisation of about $64 billion, Tether Limited is expected to have US$64 billion in reserve to back those tokens.

-Since Tether tokens are available on different blockchains, it’s important to check the destination blockchain address to confirm you are using the right blockchain when you are sending USDT.
-Tether tokens on Ethereum can only be transferred on Ethereum, so switching chains would mean using a service that allows you to deposit USDT as a token on one chain and withdraw as a token on a different chain.
+Since Tether tokens are available on different blockchains, it’s important to check the destination blockchain address to confirm that traders are using the right blockchain when traders are sending USDT.
+Tether tokens on Ethereum can only be transferred on Ethereum, so switching chains would mean using a service that allows traders to deposit USDT as a token on one chain and withdraw as a token on a different chain.
 Many leading digital asset exchanges provide this service.

 It’s hard to picture the crypto markets without Tether.
 USDT has become the backbone of crypto trading, with more crypto trading pairs priced in stablecoins than in actual US dollars (or other fiat currencies).

 The stablecoins ability to allow traders to move funds seamlessly from digitised dollars into crypto assets and back again makes it an incredibly popular asset for professional traders.

 Let’s dive into the most common use cases for Tether USD.